-- Module: It means predicting "acceptable" data which can be received by a module, according to the amount of data to be examined in the period field.
+- Module: It means predicting "acceptable" data which can be received by a module, according to the amount of data to be analyzed in the period field.

 - Service: It consists of carrying out the status prediction of a service.

-This is a feature of the Enterprise version.
+This is an Enterprise version feature.
 Synthetic modules are manufactured from data from other modules, which can be in the same agent or in different agents.
-The operations that can be carried out are arithmetic (add, subtract, multiply and divide) between modules and/or with absolute values
+The operations that can be carried out (add, subtract, multiply and divide) between modules and/or with absolute values are arithmetic.

 Here are some examples: